 Can you drill through grout?

 What if the spot where you want to hang your mirror or hook is right on a grout line?
 No problem.
 You can follow these same steps to drill into tile or grout.
+Just clean up the grout debris with a wet sponge when you’re finished.

 What’s the best drill bit for ceramic tile?